-Following the policy of the Graduate College the Geology program will conduct an annual review of all graduate students currently enrolled.
+Following the policy of the Graduate College the Geology program will conduct an annual review of all currently enrolled graduate students.
 The purpose of the review is to evaluate a student's progress and to identify an ongoing pathway to professional success.
 This form of annual progress-tracking allows the student and supervisor to meet and establish objectives for the year.
 This ensures that both students and advisors be held accountable for timely progress and for constructive feedback.

-The annual review of Geology degree candidates will begin in the fall semester.
-The review will begin with a self-assessment using the Department of Geology's Grad Student Self-Assessment Progress Report for the current academic year.
+The annual review of Geology degree candidates will be conducted in the spring semester.
+The review will begin with a self-assessment.
+This and other written parts of the process are done online at my.atlas.illinois.edu.

-Once the student has completed the form they will return it to Lana Holben, who will forward it to their advisor and request them to make comments on the student's progress and the plan for the upcoming academic year.
+Once the student has completed the online form, their advisor will make comments on the student's progress and the plan for the upcoming academic year.

-Following Graduate College guidelines, the student and advisor must meet in person or communicate to discuss the advisor's feedback.
-A Geology affiliate, usually a second Geology faculty member, should be present for the review discussion between the student and their advisor.
+Following Graduate College guidelines, the student and advisor must meet in person to communicate and discuss the advisor's feedback.
+A Geology affiliate should be present for the review discussion between the student and their advisor.
+The meeting will include an oral presentation of up to 15 minutes in length by the student, outlining progress made during the past year, and research plans for the upcoming year.

-After this discussion the student, advisor, and Geology affiliate must sign the form and forward it to Lana Holben.
-If there is disagreement of opinion between the student and the advisor on the performance evaluation, proposed plan of action, or both, the Grad Studies Committee Chair must be informed explicitly by the advisor.
-It is stressed that the primary purpose of this review is to provide positive feedback and discussion to assist the student in their progress towards graduation and other career goals.
+If there is disagreement of opinion between the student and the advisor on the performance evaluation, proposed plan of action, or both, the Grad Studies Committee Chair must be informed immediately by the advisor.
+It is stressed that the primary purpose of this review is to provide feedback and discussion to assist the student in their progress towards graduation and other career goals.
 The review will also be used as the basis for appointment and funding decisions.
 A meeting of the Grad Studies Committee of the Department will be held to discuss the annual reviews of every student.